David Curtiss (swimmer): 2022 NCAA Championships

-For his first event of the 2022 NCAA Championships in Atlanta in March, Curtiss helped achieved a third-place finish as part of the NC State Wolfpack 4×50-yard medley relay in 1:21.69, splitting a 18.76 for the freestyle leg of the relay.
+For his first event of the 2022 NCAA Division I Championships in Atlanta in March, Curtiss helped achieved a third-place finish as part of the NC State Wolfpack 4×50-yard medley relay in 1:21.69, splitting a 18.76 for the freestyle leg of the relay.
 For the prelims heats of the 50-yard freestyle the following morning, he ranked 15th overall with a time of 19.12 seconds and qualified for the b-final in the evening.
 He placed seventh in the b-final, fifteenth overall, with a time of 19.22 seconds.
 He swam a 42.70 in the 100-yard freestyle on the fourth and final day, placing 39th.

 Curtiss followed up his NCAA Championships performances by competing at the 2022 Pro Swim Series held at Northside Swim Center in San Antonio, Texas, where he qualified for the final of the 50-meter freestyle on day three with a time of 22.13 seconds in the prelims heats that ranked him first heading into the final.
 In the final, he placed third with a time of 21.93 seconds.
 In the prelims heats of the 100-meter freestyle on the final day, he dropped over five-tenths of a second off his personal best time, swimming a 50.57 to qualify for the c-final ranking 20th overall and after which he decided to scratch and not compete in the c-final.